ColinShaw/cpp-path-planning-project/README.md

 was to simply detect when the points we have visited by looking at the size of the previous path given to us by the simulator.
 If there is a lot left, I just let it keep working through what it has, whereas if it is below some size limit I append a new planned path segment to it.
-The logic for this can be found starting at line `xyz` of `main.cpp`.
+The logic for this can be found starting at line `603` of `main.cpp`.
 The effect of this is to keep the previous path buffers full and with appropriate points that make smooth paths.

+The code makes use of the type `save_state_t` from line `46` of `main.cpp` for retaining the state of the simulator from prior evaluations to make the action smooth.